aleen42/PersonalWiki/Programming/JavaScript/webgl/SVG/calibration_parameters/calibration_parameters.md

 ![](./resize_svg2.png)

-As I change the size of this SVG,
+As I change the size of this SVG, the data of points in paths won't change at the same time.